Panda Temple project is a natural gas fired combined-cycle power plant located in the city of Temple, Texas, US.

-AES started commercial operation of the 233MW Buffalo Gap 2 wind farm expansion near Abilene, Texas in August 2007.
+AES started commercial operation of the 233MW Buffalo Gap 2 wind farm expansion near Abilene, Texas, in August 2007.

 Environmental impact of the Panda Temple project

-The plant was granted with an air permit by the Texas Commission on Environmental Quality in October 2008.
+The plant was granted an air permit by the Texas Commission on Environmental Quality in October 2008.

 Texan power market details

-The state power grid operator, the Electric Reliability Council of Texas (ERCOT), has announced in its 2010 annual report that the power reserves will fall from 21.8% to 12.3% in 2014 and further to 10.2% in 2015.
+The state power grid operator, the Electric Reliability Council of Texas (ERCOT), announced in its 2010 annual report that the power reserves would fall from 21.8% to 12.3% in 2014 and further to 10.2% in 2015.

 In 2012, state regulators decided to increase the wholesale price limit by 50% during power scarcity.

-The Silver Star 1 wind farm added another 60MW to Texas' increasing renewable power supply.
-Silver Star 1 is located 80 miles southwest of the Dallas/Fort Worth metropolitan area.
-The $100m project is owned 85% by BP Alternative Energy and 15% by Clipper Windpower.
+The Silver Star 1 wind farm added another 60MW to Texas’ increasing renewable power supply.